 The hijacker, first identified as “Augusto Lakandula” based on his plane ticket, demanded all passengers to place all their belongings in a bag.
 He also asked the pilot to have the plane diverted and return to Davao, but the pilot refused to do so due to insufficient fuel left.

 Related Article: How to Become a Pilot in the Philippines: An Ultimate Guide

 After his initial request was denied, the hijacker commanded the pilot to descend and depressurize the airplane so the door could be opened, allowing him to escape using a makeshift parachute.

-With it’s rear door still opened, the plane finally landed at Ninoy Aquino International Airport.
-All passengers and crew members arrived safe.
+With its rear door still open, the plane finally landed at Ninoy Aquino International Airport.
+All passengers and crew members arrived safely.

 Pinoy ‘D.B.
 Cooper’: Case Closed